kylestarr/zero-counts-gatsby/content/gameboys/the-aether/the-aether.md

 ![The Aether](the-aether.jpeg)

-As a fan of [_Into the Aether_](https://intothecast.online), it excites me to no end to play a small role in the show.
-When Brendon and Stephen asked me to build three Game Boy Advance units for a giveaway, I was over the moon.
+As a fan of [_Into the Aether_](https://intothecast.online), it excited me to no end to play a small role in the show.
+When Brendon and Stephen asked me to build three Game Boy Advance units for a giveaway on the [Season 4 kickoff GBA episode](https://podcasts.apple.com/us/podcast/into-the-aether/id1415546090?i=1000526818592), I was over the moon.
 The podcast has provided me much needed levity during heavy times and feels like I’m hanging out with friends more than listening to a show.

 _The Aether_ is my own interpretation of the “the aether” — something light and ethereal with splashes of the signature _Into the Aether_ purple to pink gradient.
 I’m a big fan of [berndog’s](https://instagram.com/berndoggers), and one of his builds featured a left/right dual-tone which got me thinking…